 Every mobile phone provider must belong to one of two telecoms dispute resolution schemes, Cisas or Ombudsman Services: Communications.

 So if you have exhausted your provider's internal complaints procedure you can escalate your complaint to the ombudsman.

-Note that the Ombudmsan Service and Cisas only deal with complaints about mobile service providers (the company you pay for your service), and not about other mobile phone retailers that 'resell' mobile contracts but don't operate their own service (for example, Carphone Warehous).
+Note that the Ombudsman Service and Cisas only deal with complaints about mobile service providers (the company you pay for your service), and not about other mobile phone retailers that 'resell' mobile contracts but don't operate their own service (for example, Carphone Warehouse).